Constraining extra-fermion(s) from the Higgs boson data: The Higgs rate fits

-Now we determine the physical parameters corresponding typically to an overlap between a given line in Fig.(\ref{Fig:EFcgg}) and the best-fit regions; we consider the characteristic examples of the charges, $Q_{q'}= - 1/3$, $5/3$ and $8/3$.
+{\bf $\bullet$ Best-fit domains in the plane of the Yukawa coupling versus the EF mass:} Now we determine the physical parameters corresponding typically to an overlap between a given line in Fig.(\ref{Fig:EFcgg}) and the best-fit regions; we consider the characteristic examples of the charges, $Q_{q'}= - 1/3$, $5/3$ and $8/3$.
 More precisely, we plot in Fig.(\ref{Fig:Ym}) the regions in the plane $\vert m_{q'} \vert$ versus $\tilde Y_{q'} = - Y_{q'}/\mbox{sign}(m_{q'})$ which correspond [see Eq.~(\ref{Eq:cexamI})-(\ref{Eq:cexamII})] to $c_{\gamma\gamma}$, $c_{gg}$ quantities giving rise to the best $\Delta \chi^2$ values in the case of one free effective parameter, say $c_{gg}$ (related to $c_{\gamma\gamma}$ through the fixed ratio $c_{\gamma\gamma}/c_{gg} \vert_{q'} \propto Q_{q'}^2$). \\ In Fig.(\ref{Fig:Ym}), we also illustrate the case of a single additional $\ell '$ lepton (colorless) without significant mixing to SM leptons [$c_\tau = 1$], as may be justified by exotic $Q_{\ell'}$ charges or the large mass difference between the SM and extra-leptons.
 Here we choose, $Q_{\ell'} =-1$, being quite common for extra-lepton scenarios (as for instance recently in Ref.~\cite{Joglekar:2012vc}).
 There is, again, a unique free effective parameter, $c_{\gamma\gamma}$, since $c_{gg}=0$.